OluwaninsolaAO/puppet_lessons/README.md

-4. __User Resource__: The user resource is used to manage users on a system.
+#### User Resource
+The user resource is used to manage users on a system.
 It can be used to create, modify, or delete users.

 Example:
 ```